This is the encrypted version of the Ltl Acorn 6310MC trail camera.

 SD Card Required:

 The 6310MC trail camera requires an SD card (not supplied as standard) and can take up to 32G.
-Always use SDHC and class 10 cards.
+Always use SDHC, class 10 SD cards.
+Avoid fake SD cards available on Amazon & eBay.

 Infrared Brightness Adjustment: